Csaroda and the Hungarian Reformation

 accused the Protestants of being behind the troubles.
 The slogan Liberty ,

-Equality, Fraternity, drawn from France , was much in evidence.
-"It
+Equality, Fraternity, drawn from France Pest was not

 enough, but that arms were needed as well for the independence of the homeland.